How to excel at your Interview

 Working as a programmer, I've had the chance to interview quite a few people.
-The best candidates where never the ones that knew the answers.
-As the interviewee, my direct and short answers did not help me get the job either.
-My experience tells me that in order to get a job, you have to do a little more then know what a Singleton is.
+The best candidates where never the ones who had all the answers.
+As the interviewee, my short and direct answers did not help me get the job either.
+In order to get a job, I had to do a little more then just knowing what a Singleton was.

-Is is going to be on the test?
+Is it going to be on the test?

-Interviews are not that different.
-They are like your final and you need good grades to get accepted; at least that's what you are lead to believe.
-No one uses bubble sort on a daily basis, but this and linked lists are the most popular programming interview questions.
+Interviews are just like those final tests we take at school.
+You need the good grade to get accepted.
+Yes, no one uses bubble sort on a daily basis, but together with linked lists, these concepts are always brought up during the interview, and you need to have answers.
 Naturally, we read all about algorithms before the interview and recite them in the waiting room.

 You may ace an interview with a 52ms average response time and still not get a call back.
 Why is that?
 You got the right answers but not the job?
-Well that's because, unlike in school, the interviewer will look for more than correct answers.
-Anyone who reads the job requirement and talked to the recruiter can find the right answers before hitting the interrogatory room; it does not determine your worth in anyway.
+Well that's because, unlike in school, the interviewer will judge you for more than just correct answers.
+Anyone who reads the job requirement and talks to a recruiter can find the right answers before hitting the interrogatory room.
+But that's a poor way to determine your worth.

 Getting an interview

-Getting an interview is attributed to luck nowadays.
-For every position, there are enough candidates to fill the company over.
-Don't forget you are not only competing with the unemployed, but also the employed looking for better opportunities.
-If you send your resume by mail, you will have more chance if the envelop is neon green then a plain color.
+You have to be incredibly lucky just to get an interview these days.
+For every position advertised, there are enough candidates to fill the company over.
+Don't forget, you are not only competing with the unemployed, but also the employed looking for better opportunities.
+If you send your resume by mail, you will have more chances if the envelope is neon green then a plain color.

 Don't apply for too many jobs.
 I don't think there's ever a reason to apply for more than three or four jobs at a time.
 Resuméspam, or any sign that you're applying for 100 jobs, just makes you look desperate which makes you look unqualified. — Joel Spolsky

-I genuinely accept the standard curriculum vitae format, but in addition it should also reflect the line of work you are applying for.
+A standard CV format is fine, but it should also reflect the line of work you are applying for.
 If your graphic designer resume can be mistaken for a warehouse associate resume, then you need to get back to the drawing board.
-Just like a UI professional resume should have a great UI.
+Your professional resume should have a great UI.

 A resume is not meant to be read by robots.
 It needs to be personal.
-If you are interested to work for a company, the least you can do is show interest.
+If you are interested in working for a company, the least you can do is show interest.
 Check their website, check their work, check if you agree with them.

 Write a nice message introducing yourself and why you want to work for said company.
 List the things you like about them and what you think you can do for them.
 Show your work.
 Mention that your resume is available upon request.
 Subject lines are hard to come up with, so leave it for last so you have plenty of room to think.

-The more effort you put on your letter the more chances you have on getting a response.
+The more effort you put on your letter the more chances you have of getting a response.

 Interview questions